Efficient Convex Optimization for Bosonic State Tomography: EFFICIENT QUANTUM STATE TOMOGRAPHY

-Suppose a state $\ket \psi$ has its highest population in photon-number $n$, the displaced state $D(\alpha)\ket{\psi}$ has an average photon number of less than $n + |\alpha|^2 $ and a photon number variance of less than $(2 n +1)|\alpha|^2$~\cite{PhysRevA.41.2645}.
-Therefore, an empirical lower bound for the required truncated dimension can be expressed as $n + |\alpha|^2 + 3 \sqrt{2 n +1}|\alpha|$ where $\alpha$ is the maximum displacement value.
-If we know the target state can be described in low-dimensional space, then we can choose the above dimension (such as $n + |\alpha|^2 + 3 \sqrt{2 n +1}|\alpha|$) to calculate the measurement operator and then project it into the same low dimension as the target state.
-Note that this bound is somewhat conservative; in practical experiments, the required truncated dimension is often considerably lower.
+There is an empirical rule for choose the truncation.
+The average photon number of displaced state is $n + |\alpha|^2 $ and the photon number variance is $(2 n +1)|\alpha|^2$.
+Therefore, an empirical lower bound for the required truncated dimension can be expressed as $n + |\alpha|^2 + k \sqrt{2 n +1}|\alpha|$ where $\alpha$ is the maximum displacement value. $k \geqslant 4$ will be a safe value.
+Ref.~\cite{provaznik2022taming} gives a detailed discussion of the truncation error in continuous variable systems.
+If we know the target state can be described in low-dimensional space, then we can choose the above dimension (such as $n + |\alpha|^2 + 4 \sqrt{2 n +1}|\alpha|$) to calculate the measurement operator and then project it into the same low dimension as the target state.
+Note that this bound is conservative; in practical experiments, the required truncated dimension is often considerably lower.